Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: RESULTS

 \subsection{Lap Times}

-Table~\ref{tab_full_lap} compares the lap times of the FBGA and OCP$_\mathrm{bench}$ solutions for both vehicle types, across five racetracks.
+Table~\ref{tab_full_lap} compares the lap times of FBGA and OCP$_\mathrm{bench}$ for the race car and motorcycle models, across five racetracks.
 The lap times of FBGA and OCP$_\mathrm{bench}$ are very close, with differences ranging from $0.094$ to $0.449$\,s ($0.11\%-0.36\%$ of the total lap time).
-These deviations are comparable to those observed among professional race drivers~\cite{Kegelman2017}.\\ FBGA slightly underestimates the lap times due to instantaneous traction-braking transitions, while professional drivers have a limited actuation rate.
-Nonetheless, this simplification boosts the computational efficiency, while still providing accurate lap time estimates.
-Indeed, FBGA is designed for trajectory planning \cite{Ogretmen2024,Romero2022}, where the computational time is key, and the acceleration rate bounds are typically handled by downstream motion controllers.
+These deviations are comparable to those observed among professional race drivers~\cite{Kegelman2017}.
+FBGA slightly underestimates the lap times due to instantaneous traction-braking transitions, while professional drivers have a limited actuation rate.
+Nonetheless, this simplification boosts the computational efficiency while still providing accurate lap time estimates.
+Indeed, FBGA is designed for high-level trajectory planning \cite{Ogretmen2024,Romero2022}, where the computational time is key, and the acceleration rate bounds are typically handled by downstream motion controllers.